jannikmi/life-compendion/README.md

 This is basically the question of what this opus should contain.

-As the familiarization with our own life probably clouds our thinking, lets use the bottom up thinking strategy to help compiling a list of the most relevant questions.
+As the familiarization with our own life might clouds our thinking, lets use the bottom up thinking strategy to help compiling a list of the most relevant questions.

 Let's consider the case where you suddenly got the task to take care of a new life, a being.